elastic/kibana/src/legacy/core_plugins/ui_metric/README.md

 It's important that this request is sent via the `trackUiMetric` function, because it contains special logic for blocking the request if the user hasn't opted in to telemetry.

+### Disallowed characters

+The colon and comma characters (`,`, `:`) should not be used in app name or metric types.
+Colons play a sepcial role in how metrics are stored as saved objects, and the API endpoint uses commas to delimit multiple metric types in a single API request.

 ### Tracking timed interactions

 If you want to track how long it takes a user to do something, you'll need to implement the timing